Herbal remedies to quit smoking are becoming increasingly popular.

 Hypericum, or St. Johns wort is an exceptional herb and is a powerful tonic to the nervous system.

-The diverse use of Hypericum in herbal medicine covers immune support, anxiety, depression, and a digestive and respiratory tonic and therefore considered one of the better herbal remedies to quit smoking.
+The diverse use of Hypericum in herbal medicine covers immune support, anxiety, depression, and digestive and respiratory tonic and therefore considered one of the better herbal remedies to quit smoking.

 The flowers of this herb contain hypericin, and hyperforin both which are vital compounds that give this herb its mood enhancing reputation.

-Caution is necessary for those taking warfarin, digoxin, drugs used to treat HIV (indinavir and nevirapine), chemotherapy medications such as irinotecan, and antihistamines, benzodiazepines and simvastatin.
+Caution is necessary for those taking warfarin, digoxin, drugs used to treat HIV (indinavir and nevirapine), chemotherapy medications such as irinotecan, and antihistamines, benzodiazepines, and simvastatin.